Do Go On - 407 - The Real Pocahontas

 and returned to England for medical care.

-The movie's sort of taking a lot of creative license.
+The movie's sort of taking a lot of creative,

-I'm not sure if this was just Australian apply
+I'm not sure if this was just a straight-up lie or a miscommunication.

 The boys hadn't had very much time.